Skip to content

 Example data

-from deeporigin.drug_discovery import EXAMPLE_DATA_DIR
+from deeporigin.drug_discovery import BRD_DATA_DIR

 The 3D structure of the protein can be viewed using the built-in show method in the Protein class: